By waiting and by calm you shall be saved,

 Options to Consider

-For years the Renewal Center has offered three- and five-day directed retreats at our guest house.
+For years the Renewal Center has offered three- and five-day directed retreats at our guest house, and we continue that practice.
 Now we are offering the same chance to connect with our spiritual directors through a guided retreat, but you can do it from your home.
 We have added a stay-at-home option for people who want to make the retreat from their own homes.

 All people making the retreat begin with a communal prayer experience and then individuals meet one-on-one with our trained, experienced retreat directors.
 The group meetings and prayers are a hybrid experience, with some retreatants in person and others joining by Zoom.
 The individual meetings too can be conducted in person or via Zoom.